Moktar Ould Daddah: War in Western Sahara

 Following the Madrid Accords with Spain, Mauritania annexed a southern portion of the territory, renaming it Tiris al-Gharbiya.
 However, the small and poorly trained Mauritanian Army failed to stop the guerilla incursions, despite backing from the French Air Force.
 Polisario then turned to attacking the iron mines in Zouerate, at which point the country's economy started backsliding, and Moktar's public support tumbled.
 In 1976, the capital Nouakchott was attacked by the Polisario Front, and Moktar was forced to appoint a military officer to head the Ministry of defense.

 Downfall and later life

 On 10 July 1978, Lt.
 Col. Mustafa Ould Salek overthrew Moktar in a military coup, and installed a junta to rule the country in his place.
 His successors would surrender Mauritania's claims to Western Sahara and completely withdraw from the war the following year (August 1979).

 After a period of imprisonment, Moktar was allowed to go into exile in France in August 1979, where he organized an opposition group, the Alliance pour une Mauritanie Democratique (AMD) in 1980.
 Attempts to overthrow the regime from abroad were unsuccessful.

+In 1985, Gabonese President Omar Bongo donated a duplex in Nice, France, where Daddah lived in exile with his wife and children.

 Moktar was allowed to return to Mauritania on 17 July 2001, but died soon after at a military hospital, following a long illness, in Paris, France on 14 October 2003.
-His body was subsequently flown back to Mauritania, where it is buried.
+His body was subsequently flown back to Mauritania, where it is buried at the El Balatiya cemetery near Boutilimit.
+His widow, former First Lady Mariem Daddah, died on 12 February 2023 and was buried with him at the El Balatiya cemetery.